tyom/storybook-addons/packages/storybook-fixtures/README.md

 const MyComponent = ({ data }) => <div>{JSON.stringify(data)}</div>;

 // Map data to Storybook Knobs.
-Data must be and object with keys
+Data must be an object with keys
 // mapped to variants, or an array of objects, which automatically
 // map to variants.
 // Second argument is a variant object key to use for knob option label.